mongodb/specifications/source/auth/auth.rst

 username (string)
 	* Applies to all mechanisms.
-	* Optional for MONGODB-X509 and MONGODB-IAM.
+	* Optional for MONGODB-X509 and MONGODB-AWS.
 source (string)
 	* Applies to all mechanisms.
 	* Always '$external' for GSSAPI and MONGODB-X509.